magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 DID
 ---

 | The exact number coming from the context in Asterisk.
 We recommend you to always use the E164 format.
+Also you can create intervals.
+Example 13605040001-13605040009.
+In this example will be created the DIDs 13605040001 until  13605040009.